csswizardry/csswizardry.github.com/_posts/2017-06-02-refactoring-tunnels.md

 On day one, you pick your refactoring task: you step into the tunnel.
-At this point, you can see the light at the tunnel’s entrance behind you, but you can’t see the light at the exit—perhaps it’s close but around a sharp bend, or maybe it is just that far away.
+At this point, you can see the light at the tunnel’s entrance behind you, but you can’t see the light at the exit — perhaps it’s close but around a sharp bend, or maybe it is just that far away.
 At this point, we don’t know, but it doesn’t concern us because we have only just started.